shadmanshaikh/todo/README.md

  2. For better look run this on  live server
  3. Use max view possible for the browser
  4. For any mistakes , just press crtl+R for refresh
- 5. Keep your net on for bootstrap & vue
+ 5. You should have a stable internet for bootstrap & vue

   # -----IMPROVMENTS------